Use models in Model Garden

 gcloud

-• LOCATION_ID with the region where you deployed the model and endpoint
+• LOCATION_ID: The region where you deployed the model and endpoint.

-1. Get the endpoint ID to delete by running the gcloud ai endpoints list command.
+1. To get the ID of the endpoint to delete, run the gcloud ai endpoints list command.
 This command lists the endpoint IDs for all endpoints in your project.

 gcloud ai endpoints list \